dashdotrobot/bicyclewheel/content/pages/instructions.md

 __Diameter__: The effective average diameter of the spoke.
 For a straight-gauge spoke, this is simply the diameter.
 For a bladed spoke, the effective diameter is `d_eff = sqrt(1.273 * area)`, where area is the cross-sectional area.
 One could estimate the cross-sectional area by weighing a single spoke, knowing the density and length, or by measuring the short and long widths and [approximating the cross-section as an ellipse](https://en.wikipedia.org/wiki/Ellipse#Area).
 The effective diameter for butted spokes is more complicated, but is generally close to, but larger than the diameter of the thin section.

-__Spoke tension__: Set the average tension in each spoke.
+__Spoke tension__: Set the average tension in each spoke, in [kgf](https://en.wikipedia.org/wiki/Kilogram-force).
 On a symmetric wheel, the drive-side and non-drive-side tension will be equal.
 On an asymmetric wheel, the tension will be higher on the side with the smaller rim-to-flange distance (i.e. the drive-side on a typical rear wheel).
 The app will automatically calculate the correct tension for the opposite side, regardless of which slider you control.

 ### Applying forces